0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Similar to the use of drugs
 Or any prerequisite that matches lust
 ```

+Bridging the gap between biological impulse and psychological ruin, the protagonist maneuvers through a deconstruction of his own emotions.
+By framing his euphoria through the lens of the limbic system, he equates his connection with his abuser to only chemical signals flashing in his brain.
+Not only does he compares love to his drug addiction, he also

 - Second comparison to the feeling of love/lust and how drugs make the protag feel
 - In a more scientific way this time tho